fbpx

 Fan sparks wherever they show up.

+Too often, we are trying to get kids to move towards our goals, without paying attention to theirs.
+Some of this is part of life.
+But paying attention to the activities, spaces, and experiences that light up our kids’ seeking systems gives us important information.
+These “sparks” can form a motivating on-ramp to other, less exciting activities.
 Look for ways to link your child’s interests to a task.
 For a child who loves dinosaurs, learning to read about dinosaurs might be a lot more motivating than reading about trucks.
-A teen who understands that a boring task is just one part of a more interesting project is more likely to prioritize it.
-Don’t write off digital interests but instead try to build bridges between online and offline activities when possible.
+A teen who understands that a boring task is just one part of a more interesting project or personally meaningful purpose is more likely to prioritize it.

-Prime the brain with natural doses of dopamine.
+Prime the brain with healthy rewards.

 Attend to our collective wellbeing.